reergymerej/whatsupdoc/README.md

     ./whatsupdoc .

 This will find documentation blocks in JavaScript files in the current directory and add them to the end of README.md.
+If you did not install **whatsupdoc** globally, run

+    ./node_modules/whatsupdoc/whatsupdoc .

 <a name="tags"></a>
 **Step 3**